balasr21/conduktor-demo/README.md

 ## 4. Future Enhancements

+1. As of this submission, docker compose scripts needs to be manually run up and down.
+It would be nice to embed this as part of app start and tear down
-1. Caching - For the given Topic, Offset - we can cache the response For the subsequent requests if number of records is within our stored range we can filter and retrieve it.
+2. Caching - For the given Topic, Offset - we can cache the response For the subsequent requests if number of records is within our stored range we can filter and retrieve it.
    If not we can retrieve from broker and update cache